RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 many forms of speech that do not qualify for the serious-value exception of § 48(b), but nonetheless fall within the broad reach of § 48(c).

-## D
+#### D

-Not to worry, the Government says: The Executive Branch construes § 48 to reach only "extreme" cruelty, , and it
+Not to worry, the Government says: The Executive Branch construes § 48 to reach only "extreme" cruelty, and it
-"neither has brought nor will bring a prosecution for anything less," The Government hits this theme hard, invoking its prosecutorial discretion several times.
+"neither has brought nor will bring a prosecution for anything less."
+The Government hits this theme hard, invoking its prosecutorial discretion several times.
 But the First Amendment protects against the Government; it does